The price that consumers pay for natural gas has two main components, which include various taxes and fees:

 - Availability of competing suppliers

-How can residential customers reduce their natural gas bills?
+How can residential natural gas consumers reduce their natural gas bills?

 - Shop for lower-priced natural gas if customer choice programs are available.